hanabatio/460PA1/README.md

   • Have a web-based interface that will execute the queries of part 2 and visualize <br>
   the results. <br>
 </p>
+<h1>Functionality</h1>

+To use our application, you must install python, flask, flask-sqlalchemy, and flask-wtforms.
+You must also create a postgre sql database using the provided CSV files (or files of the same format).